raul23/ebook-classifier-training/README.rst

    <p align="center"><img src="./images/average_feature_effect_ridgeclass_medium_dataset2.png">
    </p>

-`:nformation_source:` It is getting too crowded and hard to read!
+`:information_source:` It is getting too crowded and very hard to read!

 - Obviously, the words that are part of the category constitute the best predictive features: security (positively correlated with computer security), dataset, intelligence, linux, neural.